jcook3701/emacs_configuration/docs/README.md

 sudo port load dbus
 ```

-This is the output of 'sudo port load dbus'
+This is the output of the command "sudo port load dbus".
 ```
 Jareds-MacBook-Pro-2:bin jared3701$ sudo port load dbus
 Password: